SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 This is the recommended method for bulk loading CSV files into SQream DB.

-In general, ``COPY`` moves data between file-system files and SQream DB tables.
+In general, ``COPY`` moves data between files on the file-system and SQream DB tables.